N100 (three years), NN12 (four years with placement)

 Provides a foundation in business disciplines necessary to support the subjects studied in the second and final year.
 Students from a wide variety of education backgrounds are taught subjects to a common standard during this first year.
 This allows us to accept students without specific subject requirements.

 The second year focus is on the management of business operations and functional areas; this will develop and deepen your understanding of the subjects in which you choose to specialise.
 You will take modules relating to core areas of management and continue to enhance your management skills as the programme unfolds.
 You may also continue to study a language.

-You can confirm your original choice of degree or change to any of the other degrees in the suite.
 You may wish to study a range of modules covering a number of major management functions.

 All business and management students study the same modules in the first year, after which you are given the flexibility to review and change your options depending on which subjects interest you the most.
 This approach gives you a vital foundation in key business disciplines to support the subjects you go on to study in your second and final years.
 It also means that all students achieve the same level of business and management knowledge at the end of their first year.

 In your second year, you will start to take specialist modules and build your knowledge in these areas.
 You also have the option to change your specialism and original choice of degree, or switch to any of the following degrees:

 On completion of Year 2 you may choose to undertake either a paid placement or study abroad for a year.

 This is an excellent opportunity to take advantage of and over the last five years 90% of Salford Business undergraduates taking a one year placement secured a 2:1 or 1st class Honours degree.

 We will help you find out about vacancies and make the right connections with high profile employers through regular events and presentations.